Skip to main content

 Choose the rail based on control coverage, not payment convenience.
 If you need batch payouts, exception visibility, and audit-ready exports, a platform rail may be a better fit than a fully manual bank workflow, but validate that in your own process.
 If volume is still low and each case can be reviewed end to end, bank transfer can still work.

 Compare rails by verified controls, not marketing claims.
-In this source set, there is no verified fee table, payout-speed SLA, or batch-capacity benchmark for international bank transfer, contractor payment platforms, or global payroll software.
-Treat those as diligence questions.
+Fee tables, payout-speed SLAs, and batch-capacity benchmarks for international bank transfer, contractor payment platforms, or global payroll software are not independently verified here — treat those as diligence questions.

 Use this first-pass test: where does the evidence burden sit for each payout, and can you export it cleanly?